samyak1209/Firebase/README.md

 # FireBase

-A new Flutter application using Firebase Authentication,Cloud Firestore,Firebase Analytics.
+A new Flutter application using Firebase Authentication,Cloud Firestore,Firebase Analytics,Push Notification.

 A few resources to get you started if this is your first Flutter project: